deleterium/SmartC/README.md

 ## Documentation
 [Docs](https://deleterium.github.io/SmartC/docs/) are availabe with detailed technical information about the project.
 Check also [SmartC playlist on Youtube](https://www.youtube.com/playlist?list=PLyu0NNtb1eg3Gcg2JCrOle8MjtuFPb-Gi), with videos for starting, simulating and deploying a smart contract.

+## Changelog
+Find [here](https://deleterium.github.io/SmartC/CHANGELOG) major upgrades between releases.

 ## Support
 Did you like the project?
 Consider be owner of one SmartC NFT keyword.
 The smart contract is online at S-2Z65-L478-VKD4-386YY.
-More information [here](https://deleterium.info/NFT/).
-Check also other [commemorative](./commemorative/) smart contracts.
+More information on my [personal page](https://deleterium.info/NFT/).
+Check also other [commemorative](https://deleterium.github.io/SmartC/commemorative/) smart contracts.
 My address on signum: S-DKVF-VE8K-KUXB-DELET.

+## Social media
+Join **SmartC Compiler** server in Discord to stay tuned on news or make questions.